 Gas Station Collectibles Glossary

 Compiled and edited by Guy Kudlemyer.
-Updated by Ian Byrne in 2003.
+Updated (and partially internationalised) by Ian Byrne since 2003.

 Ad Glass - A piece of plate glass attached to the uppermost part of a gas pump that features the oil company name and/or logo, usually backlighted.
 Similar in purpose to a gas pump globe, although integral to the pump itself.